 6. Vintage Inn Singapore

-The idea behind Vintage Inn started when 4 friends, all of whom have worked in the hostel and hotel line who saw the need for higher standards, levels of comfort and privacy that all backpackers and travelers on a budget desire.
-Combining all of these elements, led to the establishment of VINTAGE INN BOUTIQUE HOSTEL SINGAPORE.
-It is ideally situated in Little India, one of Singapore’s many must see attractions, in a heritage conservation shophouse that was built in the early 1900s.
+The idea behind Vintage Inn started when four friends, all of whom have worked in the hostel and hotel line, saw the need for higher standards, levels of comfort and privacy that all backpackers and travellers on a budget desire.
+Combining these elements led to the establishment of Vintage Inn Boutique Hostel.
+It is ideally situated in Little India, one of Singapore’s must-see attractions, located in a heritage conservation shophouse that was built in the early 1900s.

 7. Five Stones Hostel

 Five Stones Hostels is Singapore’s leading boutique hostel.
-Now in a new location and featuring a female only floor, Five Stones Hostel continues to lead the pack in Singapore.
-Five Stones Hostel is centrally located in the heart of tourist attractions and at the centre of Singapore’s excellent transport network, minutes from MTR and bus stops.
-It offers free WIFI, free breakfast and exclusive deals and discounts for guests at local attractions.
-The hostel is surrounded by new and exciting places to see, eat, and drink.
+Now in a new location and featuring a female-only floor, Five Stones Hostel continues to lead the pack in Singapore.
+The hostel is centrally located in the heart of tourist attractions of Haji Lane, Arab Street, the Sultan Mosque and Bugis Street Market.
+At the centre of Singapore’s excellent transport network, it is minutes from Bugis MRT and bus stops.
+It offers free wi-fi, free breakfast and exclusive deals and discounts for guests at local attractions.

 8. Backpackers’ Inn Chinatown